B-UMMI/chewBBACA/README.md

 **Parameters:**

-`-i`, `--input-files` Path to the directory with the genome FASTA files or to a file
+`-i, --input-files`: (REQUIRED) Path to the directory with the genome FASTA files or to a file
      		     with a list of paths to the FASTA files, one per line.

-`-g`, `--schema-directory` Path to the schema directory with the genes FASTA files.
+`-g, --schema-directory`: (REQUIRED) Path to the schema directory with the loci FASTA files.

-`-o`, `--output-directory` Output directory where the allele calling results will be stored.
+`-o, --output-directory`: (REQUIRED) Output directory where the allele calling results will be stored
+			  (will create a subdirectory if the path passed by the user already exists, the subdirectory will be named "results_<TIMESTAMP>").

-`--ptf`, `--training-file` (Optional) Path to the Prodigal training file.
+`--ptf, --training-file`: (Optional) Path to the Prodigal training file.
 Default is to
         		   get training file from the schema's directory (default: searches for a training file in the schema's directory).

-`--gl`, `--genes-list` (Optional) Path to a file with the list of genes in the schema
+`--gl, --genes-list`: (Optional) Path to a file with the list of genes in the schema
        		      that the process should identify alleles for (default: False).

-`--bsr`, `--blast-score-ratio` (Optional) BLAST Score Ratio value.
+`--bsr, --blast-score-ratio`: (Optional) BLAST Score Ratio value.
 Sequences with alignments
-	with a BSR value equal to or greater than this value will be considered as sequences from the same gene (default: uses value defined in schema config).
+			      with a BSR value equal to or greater than this value will be considered as sequences from the same gene (default: uses value defined in the schema config file).

-`--l`, `--minimum-length` (Optional) Minimum sequence length accepted for a coding sequence
+`--l, --minimum-length`: (Optional) Minimum sequence length accepted for a coding sequence
-	to be included in the schema (default: uses value defined in schema config).
+			 to be included in the schema (default: uses value defined in schema config file.
+Default value added to the config file is `0`).

-`--t`, `--translation-table` (Optional) Genetic code used to predict genes and to translate coding
+`--t, --translation-table`: (Optional) Genetic code used to predict genes and to translate coding
 			    sequences.
 Must match the genetic code used to create the training file (default: uses value defined in schema config).

-`--st`, `--size-threshold` (Optional) CDS size variation threshold.
+`--st, --size-threshold`: (Optional) CDS size variation threshold.
 If set to a value
 			  of 0.2, alleles with size variation +-20 percent will be classified as ASM/ALM (default: uses value defined in schema config).

-`--cpu`, `--cpu-cores` (Optional) Number of CPU cores/threads that will be used to
+`--cpu, --cpu-cores`: (Optional) Number of CPU cores that will be used to
-        run the CreateSchema process (will be redefined to a lower value if it is equal to or exceeds the total number of available CPU cores/threads)(default: 1).
+        	      run the AlleleCall process (will be redefined to a lower value if it is equal to or exceeds the total number of available CPU cores/threads)(default: 1).

-`--b`, `--blast-path` (Optional) Path to the BLASTp executables.
+`--b, --blast-path`: (Optional) Path to the BLAST executables.
 Use this option if chewBBACA cannot find
-     BLASTp executables or if you want to use anoter BLAST installation that is not the one added to the PATH (default: assumes BLAST executables were added to PATH).
+     		     the BLASTp and makeblastdb executables or if you want to use anoter BLAST installation that is not the one added to the PATH (default: assumes BLAST executables were added to PATH).

-`--pm` (Optional) Prodigal running mode (default: single).
+`--pm, --prodigal-mode`: (Optional) Prodigal running mode (default: single).

-`--fc` (Optional) Continue the previous allele calling process if it was
-       interrupted (default: False).

-`--fr` (Optional) Force process reset even if there are temporary
-       files from a previous process that was interrupted (default: False).

-`--db`, `--store-profiles` (Optional) If the profiles in the output matrix should be
-	stored in a local SQLite database.
-The SQLite database is stored in the "profiles_database" folder inside the schema's directory (default: False).
+`--cds, --cds-input`: (Optional)

-By default, the AlleleCall process uses the Prodigal training file included in the schema's directory and it is not necessary to pass a training file to the `--ptf` argument.
-If a text file with a list of gene identifiers, one per line, is passed to the `--gl` parameter, the process will only perform allele calling for the genes in the list.
+By default, the AlleleCall process uses the Prodigal training file included in the schema's directory and it is not necessary to pass a training file to the `--ptf` parameter.
+If a text file with a list of gene identifiers, one per line, is passed to the `--gl` parameter, the process will only perform allele calling for the genes in that list.

 **Outputs**: